• Skip to primary navigation

 1. Reinstall Windows on your machine.
 Alternatively, you can do a fresh start (Backup recommended though).
 Press start a search for a fresh start and follow the steps on the screen.

-3. If you can find it, first install the Nvidia GPU drivers that you downloaded and install all other drivers you downloaded.
+3. If you can find it, first install the Nvidia GPU drivers you downloaded and install all other drivers you downloaded.

 Still nothing?